modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 robots send spam messages to forums, hack passwords on site login forms, or perform some other malicious actions.

-I> The CAPTCHA test allows to reliably distinguish humans from robots, because I> humans are easily able to recognise and reproduce characters from the I> distorted image, while robots are not (at the current stage of evolution of I> computer vision algorithms).
+> The CAPTCHA test allows to reliably distinguish humans from robots, because
+> humans are easily able to recognise and reproduce characters from the
+> distorted image, while robots are not (at the current stage of evolution of
+> computer vision algorithms).

 #### CAPTCHA Types